Richard Barrett (Irish republican): Irish Civil War

 Following the War of Independence, Barrett supported the Anti-Treaty IRA's refusal to submit to the authority of the Dáil (civil government of the Irish Republic declared in 1919).
 He was opposed to the Anglo-Irish Treaty and called for the total elimination of English influence in Ireland.
 In April 1922, Barrett was one of some 200 hardline anti-treaty men who took over the Four Courts building in the centre of Dublin in defiance of the new Irish government.
 They wanted to provoke British troops, who were still in the country, into attacking them.
 They hoped this would restart the war with Britain and reunite the IRA against their common enemy.
 However, on 28 June 1922, after the Four Courts garrison had kidnapped J.J.
-O'Connell, a general in the new Free State Army, Collins' soldiers shelled the Four Courts with British artillery to spark off what became known as the Battle of Dublin.
+O'Connell, a general in the new Free State Army, Collins' soldiers shelled the Four Courts and sparked off what became known as the Battle of Dublin.
 The garrison surrendered following two days of fighting.
 Barrett, the assistant quartermaster-general, was arrested and held with most of his comrades in Mountjoy Gaol.
 This incident marked the official outbreak of the Irish Civil War, as fighting escalated around the country between pro- and anti-treaty factions.